 ESET Mobile Security & Antivirus

-While Avast is the best free antivirus we’d recommend, I’ve used ESET and its all-seeing eye on my own PC’s for years, so we had to give them a nod.
+While Avast is one of the best free options, ESET might be the best paid AV.
+I’ve used ESET and its all-seeing eye on my own PC for years, so we had to give them a nod.
 ESET’s NOD32 Security Suite is just as good on mobile as you’ll find on a desktop.

-ESET had to make our list simply because it’s $14.99 a year and boasts a 99.7% detection rate of malware and harmful activities.
-ESET scans all files as they come in, as well as randomly scans your device.
-We also really like the clean and easy to use interface.
-However, you’ll need to pay for ESET to truly get the most out of it.
-There’s a discount if you secure multiple devices, and another discount if you subscribe for more than one year.
+ESET is only $14.99 a year and boasts a 99.7% detection rate of malware and harmful activities.
+ESET scans all files immediately, as well as randomly scans your device.
+However, you’ll need to pay to get everything it has to offer.
+There is a discount if you secure multiple devices, like a PC or Mac, and another discount if you subscribe for more than one year.

 If you’re on the fence we recommend trying the free 30-day trial first.

-Last but not least is a new app to our list but one that certainly deserves a spot.
-DFNDR Security is growing rapidly, has over 100 million happy customers, and just received an update to version 5.0 with more protection than ever before.
+Last but not least is a newer app to our list but one that certainly deserves a spot.
+DFNDR Security is growing rapidly, has over 100 million happy customers, and the latest version has more features than ever, better security, and faster scanning.

 DFNDR is completely free, although you can pay $4.99 a year for the premium subscription and get total protection without ads.
 This app offers everything from an antivirus, performance booster, phone cleaner, anti-phishing protection and more.

 Stay protected from phishing links in apps such as SMS, WhatsApp, Messenger, and Chrome.
-Anti-Hacking alerts users about infected links even before they are clicked.
-Then, they have an intruder selfie feature that uses the front camera to snap photos of someone if your phone is stolen.
+Anti-hacking alerts users about infected links before you click on them.
+Then, they have an intruder selfie feature that uses the front camera to snap photos of someone who stole your phone.